BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 construction and design related expert witness designations, the Shellsburg, Iowa Construction Expert Directory offers a wide range of trial support and construction consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
+Through more than 4500 construction defect and claims related expert witness designations, the Shellsburg, Iowa Construction Expert Directory offers a wide range of trial support and construction consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
 BHA provides construction claims investigation and expert services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings regional experience and local capabilities to Shellsburg and the surrounding areas.
+Employing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Shellsburg region.

 Construction Expert Witness News & Info